leebrian7799/DOMprocessing/README.md

 ```

 <h3>on</h3>
-Adds event listener to each DOMNodeCollection element.
-List of events are available here.
+Adds event listener to DOMNodeCollection element.

 <h3>off</h3>
-Removes event listener from each DOMNodeCollection element.
+Removes event listener from DOMNodeCollection element.

 <h3>$l.ajax</h3>
-Sends HTTP Request and returns a Promise object.
-Accepts a Hash object as an argument with any of the following attributes:
+Sends HTTP Request and returns a Promise.
+It takes in a Hash object as an argument with any number of these attributes:

 ```
 method (default: "GET"): HTTP Request method or type